thundernixon/blog2017/src/pages/12-04-17-drawbot-for-beginners/index.md

 ---

 > Python is simple.
-DrawBot adds the ability to draw stuff.
+DrawBot adds the ability to draw stuff. — Just van Rossum

 **Docs at:**